 The Brisk Lad / The Sheepstealer / All I Have Is My Own

 Mike Waterson recorded this song as The Brisk Lad in 1977 for his eponymous LP Mike Waterson.
 The track was also added to the Watersons' Green Fields CD reissue.
 A live recording from the Udazkenean Festival, Donostia, Spain, in 1986 was released in 2004 with the title All I Have Is My Own on the Watersons' 4CD anthology Mighty River of Song.
 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the first album:

-Mike's version of this is based on one got from George Dowden of Lackington in the Thomas Hardy part of Dorset in 1905.
+Mike's version of this is based on one got from George Dowden of Lackington in the Thomas Hardy part of Dorset in 1905 [VWML HAM/2/9/1] .
 It is ironical that the words of this disreputable old sheepstealer song are carried by a tune whose close relatives have done good service as hymns and carols such as The Truth Sent from Above, The Sinner's Dream, There Is a Fountain of Christ's Blood, and The Carnal and the Crane.

 Folly Bridge—Ian Giles, Graham Metcalfe and Claire Lloyd—sang The Sheepstealer in 1991 on their WildGoose cassette All in the Same Tune.
-Claire Lloyd commented:
+Claire Lloyd noted: